guyklainer/fast/README.md

 To disable the documentation feature, add this to createServer options:

     exposeDocs : false

-Inside your service, 'Core' object is available.

-If you want to use one of your services in other module, just expose the service with the name 'service' like the second service in myservice.js file.<br>
-Then, call it from other modules like this:<br>

-    var result = Core.api.myservice();

-You have access to the underscore utility module from:

-    Core.utils

 Fast has built on top of Express so you are more then welcome to fork on github and start hacking.